amyvdham/veni_sysrev/final_report_AvdH/README.md

 w2v_embedding_final.RData           | Matrix containing the terms (only unigrams) and their word vector extracted from the Word2Vec dataset         | Run final_script.Rmd

 ## Issue with reproducibility of one file
-Note that the file `asreview_embedding_sim_final.Rdata` cannot be reproduced and should therefor be used directly.
+Note that the file `asreview_embedding_sim_final.Rdata` cannot be reproduced and should therefore be used directly.

 This is because at the moment it is not possible to recreate the `dict_wordvec_sim.csv` file out of which the `asreview_embedding_sim_final.Rdata` is created.